 Blurred Vision During Pregnancy

-Like with most problems that expectant mothers experience, hormones are the culprit of many of the vision changes among pregnant women.
-As your hormones continue to make your ankles and face swell, they also cause an increase of fluid build-up within your eye.
-Your lens and cornea may thicken and the pressure of the fluid within your eyeball may change, causing your vision to become hazy.
-Ironically, the pregnancy hormones also cause a decrease in tear production which may lead to decreased visual acuity and other symptoms.
+As with most problems that expectant mothers experience, hormones are the culprit.
+The same hormones that make your ankles and face swell also cause an increase of fluid build-up within your eye.
+Fluid retention is common during pregnancy, and it can affect your cornea.
+Your lens and cornea may thicken, and the fluid pressure within your eyeball may change, causing your vision to become hazy.
+Pregnancy hormones also cause a decrease in tear production, which may lead to decreased visual acuity and other symptoms.

 Symptoms and Signs

-Although blurry vision tends to be a problem within itself, it too can be a symptom or a sign of a more serious problem.
+Blurry vision during pregnancy is normal, but it can sometimes be a symptom of a more serious problem.
 Some of the other symptoms you may experience are:

 • Eye irritation